f3d-app/f3d/doc/dev/TESTING.md

 f3d --interaction-test-play ./TestName.log
 ```

-Small additions can be made to the interaction log file manually.
+Interactions that are not needed for the test can be removed manually.
 After verifying that the interaction file works as expected, copy it to `./testing/recordings`.
 The name of the interaction file should be the same as the test name.
 The interaction test case can then be created by adding

 ```
 f3d_test(NAME TestName DATA datafile.ext INTERACTION DEFAULT_LIGHTS)